InterEnvironment Institute serves as the secretariat of this IUCN Specialist Group

 3. Examine whether such trails can generate enough business to be justified from a tourism investment perspective.

-4. Produce a volume in the WCPA Best Practice Protected Area Guidelines Series.
+4. Produce a volume in the WCPA Good Practice Protected Area Guidelines Series.

 IUCN WCPA URBAN CONSERVATION STRATEGIES